zpydr/gnome-shell-extension-taskbar/README.md

 gnome-shell-extension-taskbar
 =============================

-GNOME Shell Extension TaskBar Version 21
+GNOME Shell Extension TaskBar Version 21 for GNOME 3.4 / 3.6 / 3.8

 Displays icons of running applications on the top panel.
 Activate, minimize or close tasks with a simple click.